International Catalan Institute for Peace: Fields of work

 The activity of ICIP is articulated around four areas of work from which the organization of seminars and conferences, publications and different initiatives for the dissemination and promotion of the culture of peace is derived.

 The four areas of work are 'Memory, coexistence and reconciliation'; 'Violence in non-war settings'; 'Social and political dialogue'; and 'Alternatives of security'.

-ICIP Peace in Progress award
+ICIP Peace in Progress Award

-ICIP has been giving the ICIP Constructors de Pau Award every year since 2011 to publicly award and recognize people, entities, or institutions that have worked and contributed prominently and extensively in promoting and constructing peace.
+ICIP has been giving the ICIP Peace in Progress Award every year since 2011 to publicly award and recognize people, entities, or institutions that have worked and contributed prominently and extensively in promoting and constructing peace.

-ICIP Governing Board awards the ICIP Peace Builders Prize.
+ICIP Governing Board awards the ICIP Peace in Progress Award.
 It consists of public recognition, a sculpture created by the Nobel Peace Prize winner, artist and activist Adolfo Pérez Esquivel, Porta del Sol, and an economic endowment of 6,000 euros.

 The award ceremony takes place annually in an institutional ceremony at the Parliament of Catalonia.